 The scenic chairlift will also take you and your mountain bike to the start of the thrilling Thredbo Cannonball Downhill Trail, from November to May.
 Mt Kosciuszko Walks offers various guided tours, including the summit hike, as well as the more challenging Townsend Hike up Australia’s second highest peak.

 The Thredbo River meanders from Thredbo to Lake Jindabyne and is home to a large number of trout.
 Classified as a Blue Ribbon stream for trout fishing, the season runs from the October long weekend until the June long weekend.
 Join a fly fishing guide or tour for tips and to improve your chances of a catch.

 Follow in the footsteps of the Man from Snowy River, and explore the beautiful area on horseback with Thredbo Valley Horse Riding.
 Whether you’re an equestrian expert or total beginner, there are guides, horses and rides to suit your needs, while you admire the stunning scenery.

 Join K7 Adventures for abseiling, bouldering and climbing tours, with full day and half day tours on offer.
 Thredbo is also home to Australia’s highest golf course, with 9 holes offering fantastic views of the Thredbo River and Thredbo Valley.

-The exciting events calendar includes delightful summer festivals, such as the Thredbo Craft Beer Festival and Thredbo Blues Festival.
-Treat yourself to delicious experiences as well, including vibrant bars and tasty restaurants.
-The village of Thredbo is only 30 minutes’ drive southwest of Jindabyne.
+The exciting events calendar includes great summer festivals, such as the Thredbo Craft Beer Festival and Thredbo Blues Festival.
+Treat yourself to delicious dining experiences, including vibrant bars and fantastic restaurants.